AdobeDocs/experience-manager-64.en/help/communities/using/create-site.md

 Use the author instance to create a new community site

 * sign in with administrator privileges
-* from global navigation : **Navigation, Communities, Sites**
+* from global navigation: **Navigation, Communities, Sites**

 The Communities Sites console provides a wizard to guide one through the steps of creating a community site.
 It is possible to move forward to the `Next`step or `Back`to the previous step before committing the site in the final step.

-To get started creating a new community site :
+To get started creating a new community site:

 * select the `Create`button

 ![](assets/createcommunitysite.png)

-### Step 1 : Site Template {#step-site-template}
+### Step 1: Site Template {#step-site-template}

 ![](assets/createsitetemplate63.png)

-On the [Site Template step](../../communities/using/sites-console.md#step2013asitetemplate), enter a title, description, the name for the URL, and select a community site template, for example :
+On the [Site Template step](../../communities/using/sites-console.md#step2013asitetemplate), enter a title, description, the name for the URL, and select a community site template, for example:

 * **Community Site Title**: `Getting Started Tutorial`